pypa/packaging.python.org/source/specifications/index-hosted-attestations.rst

 .. important::

     The "legacy" upload API is not standardized.
-    See :ref:`Warehouse's Upload API documentation
+    See `PyPI's Upload API documentation <https://docs.pypi.org/api/upload/>`_
-    <warehouse:upload-api-forklift>` for how attestations are uploaded.
+    for how attestations are uploaded.

 .. _attestation-object: